balingit/python-stopEC2Instances/README.md

 The main script that runs AWS commands to create a role and create an inline policy.
 The policy documents are on separate JSON files.

 ## lambda_trustpolicy.json
-This is the trust relationship to give the lambda function the assumed role.
+This is the trust relationship giving the lambda function the assumed role.

 ## ec2Stop_permission.json
 An inline policy granted to the role.
 The lambda function requires describe-instances and stop-instances permissions.